RasaHQ/rasa-demo/data/nlu/responses.md

 ## chitchat
 * chitchat/ask_whatspossible
-  -  You can ask me about:\n- how to get started with Rasa\n- Rasa and Rasa  X\n- subscribing to our newsletter\n- booking a sales call
+  -  You can ask me about how to get started with Rasa, the difference between Rasa and Rasa X, subscribing to our newsletter or booking a sales call.

 ## chitchat
 * chitchat/ask_wherefrom